jacbreg/jacbreg.github.io/research.md

 </details>
 <br/>

-**Information Transmission and Organizational Form: Evidence from the Enron Corporation**
+**Information Transmission and Organizational Form: Evidence from the Enron Corporation** [NEW DRAFT COMING SOON]
 <details>
   <summary style="font-size:14px"><b>Read abstract</b></summary>

 <p style="font-size:14px">
-Organizational design is often meant to reduce inefficiencies in information transmissions within the organization.
-Building on the theoretical predictions of Crémer, Garicano, and Prat (2007), I exploit data from the Enron scandal to study how employees' language and communication depend on the hierarchy structure.
-I match a large database of emails from employees of the Enron corporation with data recovering the position in the company, obtaining a panel of 1557 employees.
-I find that workers in higher positions of the hierarchy use larger vocabularies and broader languages, but more specialized messages.
-Results support the hypothesis that higher-ranked employees adopt, in the communication network, a role of intermediation between specialized divisions, while lower-ranked employees may be the collectors of information.
+Firms' production efficiency heavily depends on the quality of information flows within the firm.
+However, weak incentives or cognitive constraints may prevent optimal communication across employees.
+Several theories have studied these frictions and discussed how the design of hierarchies and the strategic allocation of decision rights can reduce them (Dessein 2002; Garicano 2000; Crémer, Garicano, and Prat 2007).
+This paper tests theoretical predictions using email data from the Enron Corporation.
+I constructed a unique panel dataset for 1557 Enron employees from September 1999 to January 2002 by merging email text data with senders' roles and positions in the hierarchy extracted from email attachments.
+Using Large Language Models, I classify emails, identifying those that provide information, request information, or delegate tasks.
+In addition, I categorise them by degree of language specialisation.
+I find that vertical information flows are primarily due to higher-raked employees requesting information and lower-ranked employees providing it.
+Higher-ranked employees use less specialised languages; however, they write more specialised messages when writing to other divisions, suggesting higher language skills that allow more effective communication across divisions.
+Finally, I find that after the sudden resignation of CEO Jeff Skilling, higher-ranked employees reduced their requests for information from their subordinates while increasing the provision of information.
+This result aligns with the theory that higher-ranked employees gain a more relevant role in acquiring and providing information in moments of uncertainty and unexpected events.
 </p>
 </details>
 <br/>